SixLabors/docs/articles/imagesharp.web/troubleshooting.md

 If `/images/photo.jpg?width=400` behaves the same as `/images/photo.jpg`, check these first:

 - `app.UseImageSharp()` must run before `app.UseStaticFiles()`.
-- The default [`PhysicalFileSystemProvider`](xref:SixLabors.ImageSharp.Web.Providers.PhysicalFileSystemProvider) only processes requests that actually contain commands because it uses [`ProcessingBehavior.CommandOnly`](xref:SixLabors.ImageSharp.Web.Providers.ProcessingBehavior.CommandOnly).
+- If you replaced [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync), make sure you did not accidentally remove the default `autoorient=true` insertion or other command mutations you rely on.
 - A provider may be matching the request before the provider you expected.
 Provider order matters.

 ## I Get HTTP 400 After Enabling HMAC

-Once [`ImageSharpMiddlewareOptions.HMACSecretKey`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.HMACSecretKey) is configured, any request with recognized commands must include a valid `hmac` token.
+Once [`ImageSharpMiddlewareOptions.HMACSecretKey`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.HMACSecretKey) is configured, requests that include ImageSharp commands must include a valid `hmac` token.

 Useful checks: